callstackincubator/react-native-fast-io/README.md

 ### Differences with React Native

 - Can create `Blob`s from `ArrayBuffer`, `ArrayBufferView` too.
 With React Native, [you can only create Blob from string or another Blob](https://github.com/facebook/react-native/blob/af384a914a4e9ef6a5d25b00bc14b0483e5af879/packages/react-native/Libraries/Blob/BlobManager.js#L69-L73)
-- Has `text()`, `arrayBuffer()`, and `stream()` methods.
+- Each `Blob` has `text()`, `arrayBuffer()`, and `stream()` methods.
 With React Native, you can only access the contents of `Blob` via [custom `data` field](https://github.com/facebook/react-native/blob/af384a914a4e9ef6a5d25b00bc14b0483e5af879/packages/react-native/Libraries/Blob/Blob.js#L75-L82)
-- Does not depend on a native module.
+- `Blob` does not depend on a native module.
 Uses `ArrayBuffer`s natively, thanks to Nitro Modules.
 With React Native, [Blob uses `RCTBlobManager` under the hood](https://github.com/facebook/react-native/blob/bd323929dc5be5666ee36043babec7d981a095dc/packages/react-native/Libraries/Blob/RCTBlobManager.h#L15) to create and hold references to the data.
-- Automatically deallocated when no longer in use.
+- `Blob` is automatically deallocated when no longer in use.
 [You don't have to `close()` it manually](https://github.com/facebook/react-native/blob/bd323929dc5be5666ee36043babec7d981a095dc/packages/react-native/Libraries/Blob/Blob.js#L122-L138)
 - You can send `Blob`, `ArrayBuffer`, and `ArrayBufferView` objects directly.
 [With React Native, they are serialized and sent as base64 strings](https://github.com/facebook/react-native/blob/af384a914a4e9ef6a5d25b00bc14b0483e5af879/packages/react-native/Libraries/WebSocket/WebSocket.js#L201-L203)
+- Uses direct callbacks per WebSocket instance.
+[React Native broadcasts all events to JS and filters by connection ID, which is less efficient](https://github.com/facebook/react-native/blob/af384a914a4e9ef6a5d25b00bc14b0483e5af879/packages/react-native/React/CoreModules/RCTWebSocketModule.mm#L144-L157)

 ### Benchmarks